Skip to main content

 Retrying

-Unlike other frameworks, there is no concept of "retrying" if your query function hits a developer error.
+Unlike other frameworks, there is no concept of "retrying" if your query function hits an error.
 Because Convex functions are deterministic, if the query function hits an error, retrying will always produce the same error.
 There is no point in running the query function with the same arguments again.

 Errors in mutations